 Any or all of the above may be set aside in exceptional cases upon the recommendation of the unit’s Committee on Admission or by the Dean or Director concerned, upon approval of the Chancellor.

-The admitting unit/college sends to the Office of the University Registrar (OUR) the list of applicants qualified for admission for a particular year.
-The OUR issues the University Admission Slips (UP Form 4) to qualified applicants.
+The admitting unit/college sends to the Office of the University Registrar the list of applicants qualified for admission for a particular year.
+The OUR shall issue the University Admission Slips (UP Form 4) to the qualified applicants.

 New transfer applicants should submit the following requirements:

 Application deadline for foreign applicants: 2nd week of February